-- Store ZARXIO in the refrigerator between 36°F to 46°F (2°C to 8°C). - Avoid freezing ZARXIO.
-If frozen, thaw in the refrigerator before use.
-Throw away (dispose of) if it has been frozen more than 1 time. - Store ZARXIO in the original pack to protect it from light. - Do not shake ZARXIO. - Take ZARXIO out of the refrigerator 30 minutes before use and allow it to reach room temperature before preparing an injection. - ZARXIO may be allowed to reach room temperature for up to 24 hours.
-Throw away (dispose of) any ZARXIO that has been left at room temperature for longer than 24 hours. - After you inject your dose, throw away (dispose of) any unused ZARXIO left in the prefilled syringe.
-Do not save unused ZARXIO in the prefilled syringe for later use.

-Keep ZARXIO and all medicines out of the reach of children.
+- Store the NIVESTYM prefilled syringe in the refrigerator between 36°F to 46°F (2°C to 8°C). - Do not freeze. - Keep the NIVESTYM prefilled syringe in the original carton to protect from light or physical damage. - Take the prefilled syringe out of the refrigerator 30 minutes before use and allow it to reach room temperature before preparing an injection. - The NIVESTYM prefilled syringe may be allowed to reach room temperature for up to 24 hours.
+Throw away (dispose of) any NIVESTYM prefilled syringe that has been left at room temperature for longer than 24 hours. - After you inject your dose, throw away (dispose of) any unused NIVESTYM left in the prefilled syringe.
+Do not save unused NIVESTYM in the prefilled syringe for later use. - Keep NIVESTYM and all medicines out of the reach of children.